Embedding the PSPDFViewController Inside a Custom Container View Controller

 1 2 3 4 5 6 7 8

-For the most parts this is listing 5-1 from the above mentioned guide but we also make sure that the pdf controller resizes properly whenever the container view controller's view changes its bounds.
-If you are using auto layout inside your container view controller, you may need to alter the code to position and resize the pdf controller correctly.
+For the most part, this information is from Figure 5-1 from the above-mentioned guide, but in addition, we make sure that the controller resizes properly whenever the container view controller’s view changes its bounds.
+If you are using auto layout inside your container view controller, you may need to alter the code to position and resize the PDF controller correctly.

-PSPDFViewController doesn't match the size of the container controller.
-It is usually when the container controller adds some decorations around
+PSPDFViewController doesn’t match the size of the container controller.
+This is usually the case when the container controller adds some decorations around

-In such case you need to be aware that it's the container's responsibility to correctly define the size of its child controllers.
+In such a case, you need to be aware that it’s the container’s responsibility to correctly define the size of its child controllers.
 Here are requirements you need to follow.

 Make sure the correct frame is set on

-PSPDFViewController's view during appearance transition might cause UI issues.
+PSPDFViewController’s view during the appearance transition might cause UI issues.

 func size(forChildContentContainer container: UIContentContainer, withParentContainerSize parentSize: CGSize) -> CGSize